 Soak up the relaxing vibe and unwind with ease at Inverloch.
-This seaside spot occupies prime real estate, spotted at the mouth of Anderson Inlet in Venus Bay.
+This seaside spot occupies prime real estate in the Gippsland region, found at the mouth of Anderson Inlet in Venus Bay.
 With the simplest of access to water-based leisure, it is the perfect destination for a weekend getaway from Melbourne.

-Best rainy day attraction: The Inverloch Shell Museum features an almighty collection.
+Best rainy-day attraction: The Inverloch Shell Museum has an almighty collection.

 Budget tip: The Bunurong Coastal Drive is dominated by astounding scenery.